 You Don’t Respond

-Probably you are perfectly managing your online profiles, your network and public persona…but you fail to respond.
+Probably you are perfectly managing your online profiles, your network, and your public persona…but you fail to respond.
 Have you set your LinkedIn Profile to receive and deliver messages?
-Have you mentioned actual email address on social profiles?
+Have you mentioned the actual email addresses on social profiles?
 Even if you are really busy, missing the call can cost you a great opportunity.

 Have you managed to find the mistake you are guilty of?